 This document shall not constitute and should not be construed as an offer, solicitation or invitation to buy or sell any securities, financial instruments or services whether described herein or otherwise, or as any prospectus or investment-related advice in relation thereto, nor is it intended to form the basis of a decision to participate in any investment.
 LeapFrog makes no guarantee or other promise as to any outcomes, including any financial or development impact results that may be obtained from the practices disclosed in this statement.
 While past performance may be analysed in this Disclosure Statement, past performance should not be considered indicative of future performance.
-Accordingly, LeapFrog shall not have any liability to any of the recipients of this Disclosure Statement, nor to any other party in connection with or arising in any way from, or in relation to, the information or any opinions expressed in this Disclosure Statement, and LeapFrog does not accept any responsibility whatsoever for any action taken, or omitted to be taken by any party on the basis of any matter contained in, or omitted from, the Disclosure Statement.
+Accordingly, LeapFrog shall not have any liability to any of the recipients of this Disclosure Statement, and LeapFrog does not accept any responsibility whatsoever for any action taken, or omitted to be taken by any party on the basis of any matter contained in, or omitted from, the Disclosure Statement.

-Readers should not treat these materials as advice in relation to legal taxation or investment matters and are recommended to consult their own advisers in relation to any such issues.
+Readers should not treat these materials as advice in relation to legal, taxation or investment matters and are recommended to consult their own advisers in relation to any such issues.
 The information contained herein may not be relied on by any person for any purpose and no responsibility is accepted by any person for the accuracy or completeness of such information.
 Any reliance the reader places on such information is therefore strictly at the reader's own risk.